omersedig77/Enterprise-SOC-Home-Lab/attack-simulations/Web-Attack-Simulation.md

 ## Overview

-This repository documents web application attack simulations performed against **OWASP Juice Shop** within the SOC Homelab.
+This repository documents web application attack simulations performed against OWASP Juice Shop within the SOC Homelab.

-The objective is to simulate common web application attacks from a Kali Linux attacker system, collect the resulting telemetry through Nginx and application logs, and validate detection and investigation capabilities in Splunk.
+The objective is to simulate common web application attacks from a Kali Linux attacker system, collect the resulting telemetry through Nginx and OWASP Juice Shop logs, and validate detection and investigation capabilities in Splunk.

 All activities are performed within an isolated lab environment for educational, defensive, and detection engineering purposes.

----

-## Objectives
+# Objectives

 The objectives of these simulations are to: